brianmccrory/jazzofjapan/_drafts/recent-updates.md

 missing:
 - no emails go out with each publish (this could also be a good thing)
 - no "community" features like comment forums, likes (but this can happen on social media networks or email instead)
+- videos are no longer embedded within articles, but available through links

 TODO:
 - add a 'featured' pinned post (or post as a new post every month or so)